Cyclone Idai

 The meteorological office of Mozambique, Inam, issued weather alerts as the storm developed.
 The highest possible alert was raised by the government three days before the cyclone struck, telling people to evacuate threatened areas.

-Some people were evacuated by boat before the cyclone struck, however many people in rural areas didn’t respond to the warnings or were not aware of them.
+Some people were evacuated by boat before the cyclone struck; however, many in rural areas didn’t respond to the warnings or were unaware of them.

 According to the mayor of the Mozambican city of Beira, the government failed to warn people in the areas worst hit by Cyclone Idai despite a “red alert” being issued two days before it struck.

-The South African air force and the Indian army, which happened to have a ship in the area, drove the initial rescue effort.
+The South African air force and the Indian army, which had a ship in the area, led the initial rescue effort.
 Opposition groups in Mozambique blamed the limited government preparation and response on corruption.

 More than 130,000 newly homeless people were taken into reception centres.

-Two weeks after the storm the government of Mozambique announced a new phase in the recovery operation was beginning to help those affected and rebuild the education, health, energy, transport, industry and trade sectors, which were all devastated by the cyclone.
+Two weeks after the storm, the government of Mozambique announced that a new phase in the recovery operation was beginning to help those affected and rebuild the education, health, energy, transport, industry and trade sectors, which were all devastated by the cyclone.

 The UN has appealed for donations of $282m to fund emergency assistance for the next three months.